Akshattomar12/Banking-Chatbot-Genai/README.md

 5. Access the Chatbot

-Open your Botpress or web client as configured.
+Open your Thinkstack Ai  , botpress or web client as configured.

 Start chatting with your banking assistant.